rocketcrane/Pi-Floppy/README.md

 ## Step 1: Set Up Your Pi

 I prefer to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to set up Raspbian.
+I used the latest 32-bit Raspbian Bullseye release.
 I use the extra settings in the Raspberry Pi Imager to preload my Wi-Fi, account, locale and SSH settings onto the Pi Zero 2 W.

 This means I can directly SSH into my Pi after flashing the OS onto the SD card.